Meditation for Pregnancy: Guided Sessions for Every Trimester

 Frequently Asked Questions

-How often should I meditate?
+How often should I do pregnancy meditation?

-Can meditation help labor pain?
+Can meditation help with labour pain?

 Can meditation help pregnancy insomnia?

-Is hypnobirthing the same thing?
+Is hypnobirthing the same as pregnancy meditation?

-What if my mind wanders?
+What should I do if my mind wanders during pregnancy meditation?

 Hypno